RolandChristensen/developer-journal/_drafts/git.md

 Use branches to separate work into logical changes (issues/stories/features).
 You can also use branches in local development to try out different approaches to the same issue, keeping both isolated from each other.
 Once you make a decision, you can remove one branch easily keeping the best solution untouched.

-`$ git branch`: lists all branches.
-(Equivalent to `$ git branch --list` since `--list` is the default flag.
+`git branch`: lists all branches.
+(Equivalent to `git branch --list` since `--list` is the default flag.

 ## Creating Branches
 A branch takes all the code you are currently working with and split it into two identical branches.
 You then switch to the new branch to make changes, leaving the original intact for safety.

-`$ git branch branch-name`: creates a new branch named "branch-name" based on the branch you are currently on.
+`git branch branch-name`: creates a new branch named "branch-name" based on the branch you are currently on.
-`$ git checkout branch-name`: switches to the branch, so all changes will be recorded on that branch going forward.
+`git checkout branch-name`: switches to the branch, so all changes will be recorded on that branch going forward.
-`$ git checkout -b branch-name-alt`: creates a new branch with "branch-name" and switches to that branch in one command.
+`git checkout -b branch-name-alt`: creates a new branch with "branch-name" and switches to that branch in one command.

 Example: after using the commands above to create two branches named "test-branch" and "test-branch-alt".
-Executing `$ git branch` displays all the branches including *main*.
+Executing `git branch` displays all the branches including *main*.
 The asterisk lets you know which branch you are currently working on.

 ```
 $ git branch